-And it is said that Avalokiteshvara, the bodhisattva of compassion, who is also known as Kuan Yin, the motherly aspect of enlightenment, is basically the attendant to Amitabha, or there is a story even where she came out of the tears of Amitabha, who was compassionately weeping for all beings.
+And it is said that Avalokiteshvara, the bodhisattva of compassion, who is also known as Quan Yin, the motherly aspect of enlightenment, is basically the attendant to Amitabha, or there is a story even where she came out of the tears of Amitabha, who was compassionately weeping for all beings.
 So that can be an aspect of our Buddha nature, but are these literal?

-So there are many people who can embody the qualities of Kuan Yin.
-So you can become Kuan Yin for someone else.
-You can be a vessel of channeling that Kuan Yin energy.
+So there are many people who can embody the qualities of Quan Yin.
+So you can become Quan Yin for someone else.
+You can be a vessel of channeling that Quan Yin energy.
 And of course, there is also the Medicine Buddha of healing, another favorite Buddha of mine.
 Now, is Medicine Buddha a different Buddha?
 Well, maybe yes, maybe no. To me, Medicine Buddha is simply a reminder of Shakyamuni Buddha's mission, which is not only mental enlightenment but also practical enlightenment in service to others, that enlightenment in our practice and our spiritual lives should also manifest in the way we care for each other and heal each other and become medicine for each other, not only in original ways, but also in very physical, practical ways.

-So you can think of Shakyamuni Buddha, Kuan Yin, Amitabha, Medicine Buddha, all these Buddhas and bodhisattvas as separate beings, or like me, you can also see them as just different qualities and manifestations of the one Buddha nature, one true nature.
+So you can think of Shakyamuni Buddha, Quan Yin, Amitabha, Medicine Buddha, all these Buddhas and bodhisattvas as separate beings, or like me, you can also see them as just different qualities and manifestations of the one Buddha nature, one true nature.
 So in that sense, it is very real.
 I haven't really found a lot of textbook information on Amitabha and Pure Land Buddhism as I'm explaining it to you.
 It is here and there, but I am still waiting for some Pure Land Buddhist master to write something that is just perfect for our times, and I haven't found that yet.

 I will just say this, that a lot of people's understanding in America of Pure Land Buddhism is in regards to a Japanese form of Pure Land called Jodo or Jodo shin, two different schools in Japan.
 But the thing about these forms of Pure Land Buddhism is that I feel that at least for a lot of centuries, they overemphasized the more mythological and moral meaning.